MMikolaj/My-Publications-With-GScholar-Citations/README.md

 `RCurl::ftpUpload(what="xml/My_Collection_With_Google_Citations.xml",       to="sftp://username:password@adress/My_Collection_With_Google_Citations.xml")`

-Other option is to use github actions.
-As it is done in this repository on a weekly basis.
+Other option is to use github actions, like it is done in this repository on a weekly basis.